vinisbitten/learning-docker/README.md

 * Dockerize is a tool that allows us to wait for a container to be ready before starting another one
 * It's very useful when you have a container that depends on another one to be ready
 * You can use it in the entrypoint of the container
+* In this fase we also have the fase02 containers been run by docker-compose

 ```bash
 #First you have to install dockerize in the container (node dockerfile for example has it installed)